Venom Immunotherapy: Stinging Insect Allergy Treatment

 • Dizziness

-While it is an effective form of allergy treatment, venom immunotherapy is not right for everyone.
-Venom immunotherapy is most commonly prescribed to people who are in good heart and lung health who have experienced a serious allergic reaction to an insect bite or sting.
 If you are taking certain medications, you may not be approved for venom immunotherapy.
-The best way to determine your candidacy for venom immunotherapy is to talk with your physician to decide if this course of treatment is right for you.
+The best way to determine your eligibility for venom immunotherapy is to talk with your health provider to decide if this course of treatment is right for you.

 • Warmth, redness, or itching at the injection site